Nobody277/Stack-Calculator/README.md

 This is a Risk of Rain 2 mod that will calculate item stacks so you can get a better idea of what your build can and can not do.

 ## Features
 - Will count all of your items stats and give you a total.
-Such as Range, Targets, Diration etc
+Such as Range, Targets, Duration etc
 - Total Crit Chance.
 - Total Attack Speed.
 - Total Movement Speed.